CSLangtonSoc/website/resources.md

 - [Advent Of Code](https://adventofcode.com) - A coding challenge done every year in December with a new task every day and increasing difficulty.
 - [Project Euler](https://projecteuler.net/) - A series of increasingly hard maths problems that can only be solved using programming knowledge.
 - [Python Challenges (Christ Church College, Oxford)](https://www.chch.ox.ac.uk/college/outreach/python-challenges) - A series of questions designed to stretch year 12 students’ knowledge beyond their school curriculum.
-- [BBC Micro:bit](https://microbit.org/) - A mini computer (the school already has access to) that can be used for a series of different mini projects that relate to and go beyond the specification
+- [BBC Micro:bit](https://microbit.org/) - A mini computer (the school already has access to) that can be used for a series of different mini projects that relate to and go beyond the specification.
 - [Royal Institution Masterclasses](https://www.rigb.org/education/masterclasses) - masterclasses in maths, engineering and CS.
 - [Cyber Discovery](http://joincyberdiscovery.com/) - an extracurricular cyber security learning programme for Y10–13 students from across England.